Mark-Elliott5/photo-tag-backend/README.md

 - Rate limiting
 - Profanity filter

 This backend is to be used with my photo-tag-frontend repository.
+Navigate to the monorepo linked above for more information.

-To use this app, clone photo-tag-frontend and build the app with 'npm run build', then place the resulting folder inside dist as "build".
-This backend will serve the React SPA on the index route, then handle user input on the /api/ route to handle supplying Waldos, guesses, wins, and the leaderboard.
+This backend will serve a React SPA on the index route, then handle user input on the /api/ route to supply Waldos, check guesses, verify wins, and update the leaderboard.

 ![Search Party](images/searchparty.jpg)